acemonstertoys/bylaws/AMTBylaws.md

 SECTION 6.
 MEMBERSHIP RECORD

-The corporation shall keep a record of membership, containing the name and address of each member.
-Termination of the membership of any member shall be recorded.
-A list of all active members shall be available on the organization's website, viewable by all active members.
+The corporation shall keep a record of membership, containing the name and address of each member and member applicant.
+Termination of the membership of any member and termination of application for member applicants shall be recorded.
+A list of all active members and active member applicants shall be available on the organization's website, viewable by all active members and member applicants.

 The record of names and addresses of the members of this corporation shall constitute the membership list of this corporation and shall not